Chartreuse (liqueur): Liqueur du 9° Centenaire

-Liqueur du 9° Centenaire (47%) was created in 1984 to commemorate the 900 year anniversary of the foundation of the abbey.
-It is similar to Green Chartreuse, but slightly sweeter.
+Liqueur du 9° Centenaire (47%) was created in 1984 to commemorate the 900th anniversary of the founding of the abbey.
+It is similar to green Chartreuse, but slightly sweeter.

 Chartreuse 1605 – Liqueur d'Elixir

 Chartreuse 1605 – Liqueur d'Elixir (56%) was created to commemorate the return of a mysterious manuscript concerning an elixir of long life to the Carthusian monks by Marshal François Annibal d'Estrées.

 White Chartreuse

 White Chartreuse (30% ABV) was produced and sold between 1860 and 1880, and again from 1886 to 1903.